Food Safety

 Leaks provide the perfect environment for pests like cockroaches and rodents to thrive.
 Besides being attracted to moisture, leaks can also weaken the foundation of your building, creating additional entry points for pests.
 You can avoid the needless risk of pest infestations by fixing leaks as soon as they're detected.

-And let's remember about stagnant water.
+And don't forget about stagnant water.
 It can come from standing water in floor drains, clogged gutters, or even puddles outside your establishment.
 These areas are ideal breeding grounds for mosquitoes carrying serious diseases.

 Traps come in different types and can be placed strategically in areas prone to infestation.